News and comment

 The latest life expectancy figures are out –What do they mean for pensions?

-This week the CMI (Continuous Mortality Investigation of the Institute and Faculty of Actuaries) released the latest version of its Mortality Projections Model, also known as CMI_2019.
-What are the
+The CMI (Continuous Mortality Investigation of the Institute and Faculty of Actuaries) has released the latest version of its Mortality Projections Model, also known as CMI_2019.

 What do NHS employees say about their pensions?